Clicksco/Front-End/2014/July/july-16th.md

 ### Front End Standards

 - Move solely to Github Pages and move away from hosting internally.
 James Mills mentioned having an internal setup for docs.clicksco.com and then we could set up a deployment hook.
-Needs more discussion. **Review next week**
+Needs more discussion. **Review next week** **UPDATE 23rd July - docs.clicksco.com seems like the desired approach.
+Currently reviewing MD to static site generators**
 - Look into a new documentation engine. **Assigned to Ben Cooper**

 ### Front End Induction Document

-- Give access to everyone on the front end team **Assigned to Ben Cooper**
+- Give access to everyone on the front end team **Assigned to Ben Cooper** **UPDATE 23rd July - Give all + Graham M access**

 ### Viaduct

-- Get admin access, need to speak to Jon Park **Assigned to Ben Cooper**
+- Get admin access, need to speak to Jon Park **Assigned to Ben Cooper** **UPDATE 23rd July - Done**

 ### Front End Team Process